Some open problems on multiple ergodic averages: Some useful tools and observations

-In the forthcoming discussion we assume that $X = G/\gG$ is a connected nilmanifold.
-By $G_0$ we denote the connected component of the identity element in $G$,\footnote{For technical reasons we assume that $G_0$ is simply connected and that $G=G_0\Gamma$.
-When $X$ is connected, we can always arrange so that $G_0$ has these additional properties. } and we let $Z\mathrel{\mathop:}=G/([G_0,G_0]\Gamma)$ and $\pi\colon X\to Z$ be the natural projection.
-It is important to notice that $Z$ has much simpler structure than $X$.
+Let $X = G/\gG$ be a connected nilmanifold.
+By $G_0$ we denote the connected component of the identity element in $G$, and for technical reasons we assume that $G_0$ is simply connected and that $G=G_0\Gamma$.
+When $X$ is connected, for the problems we are interested in, we can always arrange matters so that $G_0$ has these additional properties.
+We let $Z\mathrel{\mathop:}=G/([G_0,G_0]\Gamma)$ and $\pi\colon X\to Z$ be the natural projection.
+It is very desirable to work with the nilmanifold $Z$ instead of $X$ because $Z$ has much simpler structure.
 Indeed, if $G$ is connected, then $Z$ is a connected compact Abelian Lie group, hence, a torus (meaning $\T^d$ for some $d\in \N$), and as a consequence every nilrotation in $Z$ is (isomorphic to) a rotation on some torus.
-In general, the nilmanifold $Z$ may be more complicated, but it is the case that every nilrotation in $Z$ is (isomorphic to) a unipotent affine transformation on some torus\footnote{A map $T\colon \T^d\to \T^d$ is said to be \emph{affine} if $T(x) = S(x)+b$ for some homomorphism $S$ of $\T^d$ and $b\in \T^d$.
-The homomorphism $S\colon \T^d\to \T^d$ is said to be {\em unipotent} if there exists $n\in\N$ so that $(S-{\text Id})^{n}=0$.
-In this case we say that the affine transformation $T$ is a unipotent affine transformation.} (see Proposition~3.1 in \cite{FrK05a}).
-Iterates of such transformations can be computed explicitly\footnote{If $T\colon\T^d\to \T^d$ is a unipotent affine transformation, and $x\in \T^d$, then one can easily check that the coordinates of the sequence $(T^nx)$ are polynomial in $n$.}, so one is much more comfortable to be dealing with equidistribution problems that involve unipotent affine transformations on some torus than with general nil-transformations.
+In general, the nilmanifold $Z$ may be more complicated, but it is the case that every nilrotation in $Z$ is (isomorphic to) a {\em unipotent affine transformation} on some torus (see Proposition~3.1 in \cite{FrK05a}), meaning, it has the form $T(x) = S(x)+b$, where $S\colon \T^d\to \T^d$ is a homomorphism which is unipotent (that is, there exists $k\in\N$ so that $(S-{\text Id})^{k}=0$) and $b\in\T^d$.
+Iterates of such transformations can be computed explicitly and so one is much more comfortable to be dealing with equidistribution problems that involve unipotent affine transformations on some torus than with general nilsystems.